ane/ane.github.io/_drafts/half-stack-web-frameworks.md

    With these properties, you should be quite comfortable in your back-end development.

-Client state, presentation and back-end communication handled using a monolithic framework :  *Examples: Ruby on Rails, Django, Pyramid, MeteorJS, Udash*
+Client state, presentation and back-end communication handled using a monolithic framework :  *Examples: Ruby on Rails, Django, Pyramid, MeteorJS, Udash, Play*

    Rails may be dated in some parts --- coupling your front-end with data access is one thing --- but as an infrastructure it is functional, mature, easy to understand and *stable*.
 The Ruby ecosystem